doorkeeper/event_tracker/README.md

 # Event Tracker

-Easy tracking using mixpanel or kissmetrics.
+Easy tracking using mixpanel, kissmetrics, or Google Analytics (universal analytics).

 For details, see our guide to [tracking events](http://www.doorkeeperhq.com/developer/event-tracker-mixpanel-kissmetrics).